laureschemm/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance is important, it should not be done too early in the development process.
 It's better to write clear, understandable code first and then optimize only where necessary, based on profiling and testing.
 Focusing too much on optimization prematurely can lead to complex, hard-to-maintain code that may not even provide significant performance benefits.

+# 2023-12-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals and deadlines, so you have a clear idea of what needs to get done.
+Planning ahead will also help to avoid last-minute panic and stress.
+You can use tools like Trello, Asana, or Google Calendar to help with task management and scheduling.
+ -- 211 words

+Third, stay organize and maintain a clean and tidy workspace.
+A cluttered desk can lead to confusion and distraction, making it harder to focus and work efficiently.
+Keep your code organized and well-documented, using version control systems like Git to track your changes.
+Organizing and documenting your codes will make it easier to come back to a project later and easier for others to understand and contribute to your project.